jdart/Spex/README.md

 This file is responsible for outputting the html, head, body, link (css) and script (js) tags.

-This file will have a variable `$layout_body` that has the output from the layout.
+This file will have a [slot](https://github.com/jdart/Spex#slot--hasslot) `content` that has the output from the layout.

 ### layouts/one-column.php, layouts/two-column.php, etc...

 Any file in the layouts directory that is not _base.php is considered a layout.
 If your site has one column and two column layout you will want to create one-column.php and two-column.php in your layouts directory.

-This file will have a variable `$template_output` available that has the output from your template (aka page render).
+This file will have a [slot](https://github.com/jdart/Spex#slot--hasslot) `content` available that has the output from your template (aka page render).

 ### _init.php